connor4312/spell-check-app/outline.md

       - Use links in devtools style pane to open up source code
       - Show MDN documentation inline
       - Fix the issue
-      - Same with flexbox (show icons if availble)
   - Use network tool to inspect one of the spellcheck loops
-  - Launch arbitrary edge instances for debugging
+    - Throttle to show offline
+    - turn back on afterward

+  If time:
   - Use screencast to show page inside VSCode view instead of separate browser
-    - Show
+  - Show documentation page
-  - Bring it all together - show request loop with devtools open
+  - Launch arbitrary edge instances for debugging, switch between targets